Hishore/Getting-and-Cleaning-Data-Project/README.md

 *Transformations performed to clean up the data

-In the run_analysis.R the first step is to set up the environment including the pagecages needed and the directory where the data is saved
+In the run_analysis.R the first step is to set up the environment including the packages needed and the directory where the data is saved

 The second step is to load the test and training datasets, including the subject, and activity datasets and merge all of them together